 You can say, “Whoops, there’s an extra drop of paint on your paper that you didn’t mean to make.
 That’s okay, can you make that happy accident into something new?"

-4. Make it dramatic!
 Use improvisation to practice trying something new.
-Drama teacher Jeff Redman helped his eighth-grade students to try new approaches to tell stories about modern-day slavery.
+Drama teacher Jeff Redman helped his eighth-grade students to try new approaches to telling stories about modern-day slavery.
 He guided students through theater exercises that included a performance with bamboo sticks that student groups used to gesture, make sounds, and move together in unison.
 Here are three applications you might try.